sachinvy/Freshdesk/readme.md

 - Script is creating sqlite database if not exist in ./
 - Currently workflow of activities is not random completely, it follows a hard coded sequence and we are taking random slice from that sequence.
 - Currently the output file is having a json structure, writing list containing json instead of each line of file having json structure.
+- Currently this program is creating note to tickets but not adding it to database.